django-salesforce/django-salesforce/docs/migrations.rst

     $ python manage.py makemigrations
     $ python manage.py migrate --database=salesforce

-Custom fields in objects managed by Django are also managed by Django by default, but it is possible to set a parameter ``sf_managed=False`` to disable it.
+Custom fields in objects managed by Django are by default managed by Django, but it is possible to set a parameter ``sf_managed=False`` to disable it.

 Objects and fields created by Django are enabled in Django_Salesforce permission set and can be